realwarrenlee/todo-app/README.md

 - **HTTPS**: All traffic encrypted in transit
 - **Input Validation**: Server-side validation for all inputs
 - **Error Handling**: Don't expose sensitive information in errors

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🎓 Learning Outcomes

-This capstone project demonstrates proficiency in:

-- **Full-Stack Development**: Frontend and backend integration
-- **Cloud Architecture**: AWS services and best practices
-- **DevOps**: CI/CD pipeline implementation
-- **Database Design**: NoSQL database modeling
-- **Containerization**: Docker and container orchestration
-- **Monitoring**: Application observability and alerting
-- **Infrastructure as Code**: CloudFormation templates
-- **Security**: AWS IAM and security best practices

-## 📞 Support

-For questions or issues:
-- Create an issue in the GitHub repository
-- Review the troubleshooting section
-- Check AWS documentation for service-specific issues